cagov/engaged.ca.gov/site/en/homepage_hero.md

 ---
-buttonText: Sign up now
+buttonText: Learn more
 permalink: false
 tags:
   - snippets
 ---
 # Tell your government how you feel about pressing issues

-Our first topic will be Los Angeles fires recovery
+Our first engagement will focus on recovery from the Los Angeles wildfires.